 Noah Yaffe has been with Steven Holl Architects since 2004 and was named partner in 2011.
 He attended Colorado College and received his Masters in Architecture from Harvard University’s Graduate School of Design.
-He is currently the Partner in Charge for the Lewis Center for Creative and Performing Arts at Princeton University and the new Seona Reid Building at the Glasgow School of Art, in Glasgow, Scotland.
-He has been Associate in Charge for several projects, including the Knut Hamsun Center in Hamarøy, Norway, and the Herning Museum of Contemporary Art in Herning Denmark, which both opened in 2009.
+He is currently the partner-in-charge for several projects, including the Rubenstein Commons at the Institute for Advance Study, and recently completed the Lewis Arts Complex at Princeton University and the new Seona Reid Building at the Glasgow School of Art, in Glasgow, Scotland.
+He was Associate in Charge for several projects, including the Knut Hamsun Center in Hamarøy, Norway, and the Herning Museum of Contemporary Art in Herning Denmark, which both opened in 2009.

 Molly Blieden joined Steven Holl Architects in 1992, and has been involved in the financial and contractual management and shaped the public presentation of most projects in the office during that time.
 She also has maintained an independent career as a practicing artist and educator.
 Ms. Blieden received her BA from Princeton and her MFA from Rutgers University in 1992.
 She participated in the Whitney Museum Independent Studio Program in 1992-3.